dlmr/react-router-redial/README.md

 const goBackOnError = false;

-// Function that can be used as a setting for useRedial function onError(err, { abort, blocking, reason, router }) {
+// Function that can be used as a setting for useRedial function onError(err, { abort, beforeTransition, reason, router }) {
   if (process.env.NODE_ENV !== 'production') {
     console.error(reason, err);
   }

-  // We only what to do this if it was a blocking hook that failed if (blocking) {
+  // We only what to do this if it was a beforeTransition hook that failed if (beforeTransition) {
     if (forcePageReloadOnError && reason === 'other') {
       window.location.reload();
     } else if (goBackOnError && reason !== 'location-changed') {